 The majority of the nutrients delivered to Gynudup Brook are derived from agricultural land uses.
-Phosphorus is primarily sourced from fertiliser from beef grazing, with smaller contributions from dairy grazing and horticulture.
-Nitrogen is sourced from fertiliser from both beef and dairy grazing, with smaller inputs from annual horticulture and timber plantations.
+Nutrient loads are primarily from fertiliser from beef and dairy grazing, with smaller contributions from dairy sheds.

 Image: The majority of nutrients delivered to Gynudup Brook are derived from agricultural land uses

 The Department of Water and Environmental Regulation has been monitoring the water quality of Gynudup Brook and Tren Creek fortnightly since 2006.
-Data from Gynudup Brook from 2008-2016 is presented in the table below (as data from 2008 represents data from 2006-2008).
+Data from Gynudup Brook from 2008-2017 is presented in the table below.
 The data shows total nitrogen concentrations to be consistently above water quality targets.
 Overall phosphorus concentrations are exceeding water quality targets however concentrations have fluctuated above and below the water quality target of 0.1mg/L.

 The combination of poor soils which do not retain nutrients, and a large proportion of agricultural land use is the likely cause for poor water quality in the catchment.

-There is a weak significant decreasing trend in total nitrogen concentration in the Gynudup Brook catchment from 2006-2016.
-No statistical trend in phosphorus concentration was observed in the data.
+There is a significant decreasing trend in total nitrogen concentration in the Gynudup Brook catchment from 2011 to 2017.

 Twenty landholders completed soil testing and nutrient mapping to inform fertiliser decisions, assisting farmers to use only the phosphorous needed for the pasture growth required.